Northeast India: Railway

-Railway in Northeast India is delineated as Northeast Frontier Railway zone of Indian Railways.
+Railway in Northeast India is delineated as the Northeast Frontier Railway zone of Indian Railways.
 The regional network is underdeveloped.
 States of Manipur, Meghalaya, Mizoram and Sikkim will remain almost disconnected till March 2023 when the capital cities of Manipur, Mizoram and Nagaland are expected to get the rail links once the under construction rail projects are completed.

 Act East Policy

 The India–Myanmar–Thailand road connectivity will make Moreh and Imphal of Northeast India the important commercial centres in the international trilateral connectivity.